-I offer a "Love it or leave it" guarantee: If you don't love the course, I'm happy to give you a full refund, no questions asked, if you cancel within two weeks of purchase.
+I offer a "Love it or leave it" guarantee: If you don't love the course, I'm happy to give you a full refund, no questions asked, if you cancel within 30 days of purchase.

-What if I need more than two weeks to evaluate the course?
+What if I need more than 30 days to evaluate the course?

 If you need more time to assess whether the course is a good fit for you, just let me know and I'd be happy to give you as much time as you need.

 Dr. Jovian Lin (Senior Research Scientist): "Kevin is the teacher that everyone needs.
 He makes complicated concepts simple through a meticulously well-crafted course plan."

 What if I need help with the course?